wajih-rathore/Zuma-Blitz/docs/README.md

 # Zuma-Blitz MASM Assembly Project (Irvine32)

 This project is a 32-bit assembly language game, "Zuma-Blitz," built using the Microsoft Macro Assembler (MASM) and Kip Irvine's Irvine32 library.
-It's a console-based game inspired by Zuma, involving ball shooting mechanics, path-following balls, color matching, and scoring.
-The project is configured to work with the included Irvine32 library.
+It's a console-based game inspired by Zuma and features like shooting, omni-directional movement, ball spawning, unique path for each level, game-state management, leaderboard were implemented.

 ## Project Directory Structure

 The project is organized into the following directories:

-- **src/** - Contains the source code files (`.asm` files)
+- **src/** - contains the source code file (`.asm` file)
-- **assets/** - Game assets such as audio files
+- **assets/** - Game assets such as audio file
-- **docs/** - Documentation (including this README)
+- **docs/** - Documentation
-- **lib/** - External libraries, including the Irvine32 library
+- **lib/** - the Irvine32 library
-- **build/** - Build outputs for different configurations
+- **build/** - Build outputs

 ## Prerequisites

-- **Visual Studio 2022** (Community, Professional, or Enterprise) with:
+- **Visual Studio 2022** with:
   - **Desktop development with C++** workload installed, including the MASM component.
 - **Irvine32 Library** (included in the repository):
   - The Irvine32 library files (`Irvine32.lib`, `Irvine32.inc`, etc.) are included in the `lib\Irvine32\irvine\examples\Lib32` directory.